kyuupichan/electrumx/docs/ENVIRONMENT.rst

 * **BANDWIDTH_LIMIT**

-  Per-session periodic bandwith usage limit in bytes.
+  Per-session periodic bandwidth usage limit in bytes.
 This is a soft, not hard, limit.
 Currently the period is hard-coded to be one hour.
   The default limit value is 2 million bytes.